 In my early thirties, I realized I had a serious problem.
-I needed to manage my anger; indeed, I needed to get a grip on my angry outbursts.
+I needed to better manage anger that exploded within me for little and sometimes, seemingly, little reason.
+I knew I needed to get a grip on my angry outbursts.
 My marriage and children’s well-being were at risk.
 I discovered the feeling of anger is complicated.
-Just look at these contradictory quotations.
+Just look at these contradictory quotations about managing anger.

 Contradictory Quotations on Feeling Angry

 - “Speak when you are angry and you will make the best speech you will ever regret.”
 Ambrose Bierce

 - “He who angers you conquers you.”
 Elizabeth Kenny

 - “The world needs anger.
 The world often continues to allow evil because it isn’t angry enough.”
 Bede Jarrett

 But I eventually made sense of this complicated emotion.
 Some basic concepts, along with some additional resources at the end of the page, will help you begin to take charge of your angry reactions.